-If you enjoy writing, why not get paid to write online?
+If you want to get paid to travel the world, why not get paid to write online?
 Traditionally freelance writers have often had to scrape by on meagre earnings, pitching gigs at magazines and newspapers.
 But these days, anyone can get paid to write online.
 Seriously.
 We’ve personally written and been featured on many large sites like Business Insider, WiseBread and Forbes and we’ve earned over $3,000 per month from a freelance writing side hustle.
-It’s possible if you know where to look.
+It’s one of our favourite travel jobs and It’s possible if you know where to look.

 The editors of websites and magazines are no longer necessarily looking for a journalist degree or a lot of experience.
 They want to find people with real life travel experience who can captivate an audience… and they’re happy to pay for that.
 In this post I’m going to list 99 (yes, ninety-nine) awesome websites and magazines that you can pitch your ideas to so that you can get paid to write online.

 This directory is as up to date as possible and it is separated into two categories: Get Paid To Write Online (Websites) and Get Paid To Write Online (Magazines).

 If you want to get paid to write online, but you don’t like pitching magazines and websites, why not start your own blog?
 While we did enjoy freelance writing for a living, running this travel blog is much more lucrative than our freelance job ever was and we work half as much.
 We can teach you How To Start a Travel Blog, plus you’ll get our Beginner Blogger Video Course and our Beginner Blogger Ebook ($119 Value) for free.